Manage SQL Server Analysis Services data sources

 In the On-premises data gateway app on your machine, go to Service settings > Change service account.
 Make sure you have the recovery key for the gateway, because you need to restore it on the same machine unless you want to create a new gateway.
 You must restart the gateway service for the change to take effect.

 Go to the gateway's installation folder, C:\Program Files\On-premises data gateway, as an administrator to ensure that you have write permissions.
 Open the Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config file.

-If no value is provided for the ADServerPath configuration, the gateway uses the default global catalog.
-You can also specify multiple values for the
+ADServerPathconfiguration, the gateway uses the default global catalog.
+You can specify multiple values for the

 <setting name="ADServerPath" serializeAs="String"> <value> GC://serverpath1; GC://serverpath2;GC://serverpath3</value> </setting>

 ADServerPathfrom left to right until it finds a match.
-If no match is found, the original UPN is used.
-Make sure the account that runs the gateway service (PBIEgwService) has query permissions to all Active Directory servers that you specify in
+If the gateway doesn't find a match, it uses the original UPN.
+Make sure the account that runs the gateway service, PBIEgwService, has query permissions to all AD servers that you specify in

 The gateway supports two types of

 <value> GC://USA.domain.com </value>